DGKSK8LIFE/redisql/README.md

 ## Current Functionality and Limitations

-- [x] Monolithic migration of MySQL tables to Redis via CLI and Go Module
+- [x] Simple copying of MySQL tables to Redis via CLI and Go Module
 - [ ] Support for migration of relational schema
 - [ ] Auto syncing data
 - [ ] Scheduling migrations